ymo1997/Final-Project/README.md

 ## Steps to run up the system
 ### Generate containers by order
-#### Please ensure you are not running any containers now and create the container by order.
+#### Please ensure you are not running any containers now and create the following containers by order.

 ```
 // RabbitMQ